Working with Custom Attributes and Summary Statistics in EpiModel

 Source:vignettes/attributes-and-summary-statistics.Rmd

-vignette we will discuss with three types of data on
+dat).
+This vignette covers three types of data on

 Current Nodal Attributes